kindlyops/havengrc/README.md

     faktory / fassword

 You can monitor jobs as they are submitted and run.
-The workers run in a separate container, and there may be multiple containers for different kinds of workers (each running code for different jobs).
+The workers run in separate containers.

+### Monitoring activity with Grafana

+There is a grafana dashboard that you can view at [localhost:3500](http://localhost:3500/).
+The username is admin and the password is foobar.

 ### Security scanning with Zed Attack Proxy